Improving Decision Analytics with Deep Learning: The Case of Financial Disclosures: Deep learning architecture: recursive autoencoders

-In a first step, the individual words of an input sentence (1) are mapped onto vectors of equal length $l$ (2).
-The initial values of theses vectors are sampled from a Gaussian distribution and later continuously updated through backpropagation.
+The basic steps for the recursive autoencoder are as follows: in a first step, the individual words of an input sentence (1) are mapped onto vectors of equal length $l$ (2).
+We initialize the values of the weights by sampling from a Gaussian distribution and later continuously updated through backpropagation.
 Through a recursive application of the autoencoder algorithm (3), the complete input sentence is then compressed bit by bit into a single code representation of length $l$ (4).
-The first autoencoder generates a code representation of length $l$ from the vectors representing the first two words in the sentence.
+For this purpose, the first autoencoder generates a code representation of length $l$ from the vectors representing the first two words in the sentence.
 The second autoencoder takes this code representation and the third word vector as inputs, and calculates the code representation of the next level.

-In order to extract and predict sentiment values, we use an extended variant of the recursive autoencoder model \citep{Socher.2011}, which includes an additional \emph{softmax layer} in each autoencoder.
+In order to extract and predict sentiment values, we use an extended variant of the recursive autoencoder model \citep{Socher.2011}, which includes an additional \emph{softmax layer} (sometimes also referred to as multinomial logit) in each autoencoder.
 This softmax function estimates the probability that an input vector $\bm{x}$ belongs to a certain class $j \in K$ via

-In order to train this supervised model, we optimize the weights $W_k$ of both the autoencoders and the softmax layers simultaneously with a combined target function.
+In order to train this model, we optimize the weights $W_k$ of both the autoencoders and the softmax layers simultaneously with a combined target function.
 We then utilize the trained weights to classify unknown sentences by first computing the code representation inside the recursive autoencoder and, second, calculating the probabilities for each class from the softmax function.
-Interestingly, the backward mapping $f'$ is needed for training but is no longer needed for the prediction (that is why black circles indicate the vectors only necessary for prediction in \Cref{fig:autoencoder,fig:recursive_autoencoder}).
-A detailed description of this approach can be found in \citep{Socher.2011}; the authors also provide a Java implementation which is used for all of the following experiments.
+Interestingly, the backward mapping $f'$ is needed for training but is no longer needed for the prediction (that is why black circles indicate the vectors only necessary for prediction in \Cref{fig:autoencoder} and \Cref{fig:recursive_autoencoder}).

-\section{Evaluation: Predicting Stock Market Direction from Financial News}
+\chapter{Evaluation: Predicting Stock Market Direction from Financial News}

 In this section, we discuss and evaluate our experimental setting for predicting the direction of stock market movements following financial disclosures.
 We start with describing the steps involved in the generation of the underlying dataset and then compare classical machine learning with our deep learning architecture.